Ringneck Festival & Bird Dog Challenge

-Points are awarded to each team based on birds harvested, full retrieves, partial retrieves and normal retrieves, shots not taken, and every second remaining on the clock.
-A maximum of 40 teams are allowed to participate in the event, with a registration fee of $175 per team.
+Points are awarded to each team based on birds harvested, full retrieves, partial retrieves, and normal retrieves, shots not taken, and every second remaining on the clock.
+A maximum of 40 teams is allowed to participate in the event, with a registration fee of $175 per team.
 Cash prizes are awarded to first through fifth place teams.

 Ringneck Festival Committee Volunteer Scholarship

-The Ringneck Festival Committee of the Huron Chamber & Visitors Bureau has established a scholarship for college aged family members of volunteers or landowners of the previous year’s festival.
-Money for the scholarship fund was raised at the 2017 awards banquet from the competing teams as a thank you to the community and volunteers for hosting the event.
+The Ringneck Festival Committee of the Huron Chamber & Visitors Bureau has established a scholarship for college-aged family members of volunteers or landowners of the previous year’s festival.
+Money for the scholarship fund was raised at the 2019 awards banquet from the competing teams as a thank you to the community and volunteers for hosting the event.

 Click here for the Scholarship Application.

 If you have any questions, contact the Chamber Office at 605-352-0000.

 Want to be eligible next year?
 For more information on volunteering for the Ringneck Festival or competing in the hunt, call Laura at 605-352-0000.
 The 2022 Ringneck Festival and Birddog Challenge from November 3-4, 2022.

 The RLB’s Ringneck Festival Hall of Fame was established in 2009 to honor participants for years spent in the festival and showing extraordinary enthusiasm during and outside of the event.RLB's Ringneck Festival Hall of Fame